BackofenLab/IntaRNA-benchmark-SHAPE/README.md

-# Benchmarking IntaRNA's extension for structure probing (SHAPE) data
+# Benchmarking [IntaRNA](https://github.com/BackofenLab/IntaRNA)'s extension for structure probing (SHAPE) data

-This repository contains data and analysis scripts for IntaRNA-SHAPE project and publication.
+This repository contains data and analysis scripts for [IntaRNA](https://github.com/BackofenLab/IntaRNA)'s extension for structure probing (SHAPE) data and the respective  publication.

 In the following, we provide IntaRNA interaction heatmap representations as well as interaction site probabilities for target pre-mRNAs of the splicosomal U1 RNA.